 - Your income is low enough to qualify you for the Extra Help program.
 Suppose your income is below the Low-Income subsidy program’s threshold.
 In that case, Social Security will waive your late enrollment penalty if you receive Extra Help.

-Appealing the Medicare Part D Late Enrollment Penalty
+Appealing the Medicare Part D late enrollment penalty

 You must file the appeal promptly.
 You’re given 60 days from the date you receive your determination letter.
 If you don’t file within 60 days, you’ll be required to provide a written explanation of why you sent it in late.

-You can appeal the determination if you feel you had creditable coverage during the period you’re being penalized or if you believe the penalty amount is incorrect.
+You can appeal the determination if you feel you had creditable coverage during the period you’re being penalized or believe the penalty amount is incorrect.
 Make sure you include the Request for Reconsideration form as well.

 Filing for reconsideration doesn’t guarantee that your LEP will be removed or lowered.